cobwebos/docs/articles/blockchain/service/configure-aad.md

 ### <a name="grant-node-level-access"></a>Grant node level access

-1. You can grant access at the node level by navigating to node security and click on the node name that you wish to grant access.
+You can grant access at the node level by navigating to node security and click on the node name that you wish to grant access.

-1. Select the Blockchain Member Node Access (Preview) role and add the Azure AD ID object you wish to grant access to.
+Select the Blockchain Member Node Access (Preview) role and add the Azure AD ID object you wish to grant access to.

+For more information, see [Configure Azure Blockchain Service transaction nodes](configure-transaction-nodes.md#azure-active-directory-access-control).

 ## <a name="connect-using-azure-blockchain-connector"></a>Connect using Azure Blockchain Connector